Manchester Community College Mission Statement

 - MCC offers associate in art and associate in science degrees in over 40 disciplines.
 Broad areas of study include: accounting, business, business office technology, computer information systems, computer science and technology, engineering science and industrial technology, general studies, health careers, hospitality management, human services, humanities and the liberal arts and sciences.

 - MCC also offers programs of a shorter duration in each of the areas listed above, resulting in the awarding of a certificate.
 The certificate programs range from 6 to 30 credits, and some may be completed in as little as one year.

 - Through its Continuing Education division, MCC also offers a wide variety of credit-free certificate programs.
-Examples include Certified Nurse Aide, Complete Microsoft Office, Emergency Medical Technician, Financial Planner, Oracle Database Administrator, Precision Machining, Principles and Practices of Real Estate, and many more.
+Examples include Certified Nurse Aide, Phlebotomy Technician, Pharmacy Technician, Veterinary Assistant, Emergency Medical Technician, Microsoft Office Specialist, Real Estate Principles and Practices, Personal Trainer and many more.

 - MCC has graduated over 25,000 students since 1965.
 Thousands more students have transferred to baccalaureate institutions prior to receiving their associate degree.

 - MCC graduates are guaranteed admission to the Connecticut State Universities.
 The transfer compact between MCC and the Connecticut State Universities provides special opportunities for students to complete an associate degree in a program designed for transfer.